-Lithion recycling is proud to announce that the Lithion Recycling project consortium has received a $3.8 million funding from Sustainable Development Technology Canada (SDTC).
+Lithion Recycling is proud to announce that our project consortium has received a $3.8 million funding from Sustainable Development Technology Canada (SDTC).

 « We are delighted that Lithion Recycling Inc. has received support from SDTC.
 The electric vehicle market is growing, but there is currently no sustainable solution for its lithium-ion battery recycling.
 The innovative and patented process we have developed for Lithion Recycling Inc. will allow up to 95% of these batteries’ components to be recovered in an ecofriendly and cost-effective manner.
 We are excited about the idea of contributing to the shift to a circular economy”, said Benoit Couture, President of Lithion Recycling Inc. »